 The ZHAW LSFM welcomes students from around the world and maintains “bilateral agreement” with partner institutions in various countries outside Europe.
 Incoming exchange students attending this programme therefore pay their tuition fees at their home universities, remain matriculated at their home universities and do not pay any tuition fees at the ZHAW.
 ZHAW students who do an exchange semester on a bilateral agreement basis still pay their tuition fees at the ZHAW, remain matriculated at the ZHAW and do not pay any tuition fees at their host universities.

-If the university you have selected is not one of our partner universities and therefore not part of one of our institutional programmes such as SEMP, then you can apply to study (at any university institution worldwide) as a free mover.
+If the university you have selected is not one of our partner universities and therefore not part of one of our institutional programmes such as SEMP, then you can apply to study (at almost any university institution worldwide) as a free mover.
 You will largely organize your stay independently and will be personally responsible for gaining official recognition for your academic achievements, which is regulated by a Learning Agreement and Transcript of Records (ToR).

 Information for outgoing Free Mover

 Since free movers pay semester fees to the host university, those due to the ZHAW will be waived for the duration of the stay abroad.
 Please note that a Free Mover exchange must be discussed in advance with the mobility officer in your institute.

 You can enrol as a Free Mover at the ZHAW for one or two semesters and pay tuition fees of CHF 350 per semester.
 You must be a legally registered resident in Switzerland and have sufficient insurance cover and you need to register online with the full name and address of the destination university.
 Admission of Free Mover is decided on an individual basis.

 To obtain a link to the Free Mover online registration form, please contact the International Office email@example.com, with the full name and address of the destination university.